 My mum died four weeks after my first child as born.
 It was so special that she saw her grandchild as she had prayed every day for over ten years for us to be able to have children.
 It was also a struggle for me to lose my mum when I seemed to need her most.

 I am a Christian and this influences my decisions, values, daily life and outlook.

-I homeschool and this site will have a section about our weekly happenings through homeschooling.
-Every week there will be a post on our weekly highlights but this isn’t only about what we did for our schooling that week.
-I share about how we are living out our daily lives.
-Sure, we are not in some third world country saving the dying children or have a child who is the Prime Minister or who has discovered the lastest scientific breakthrough in a disease.
+I homeschool and this site has a section about our homeschooling.
+When I began, there was a post on our weekly highlights but this wasn’t only about what we did for our schooling that week.
+I shared how we were living out our daily lives.
+Sure, we are not in some third world country saving the dying children or have a child who is the Prime Minister or who has discovered the latest scientific breakthrough in a disease.
 (Not yet anyway!!)
-BUT we are trying to live out christian principles in amidst a quite well-off population like most of you.
+BUT we are trying to live out Christian principles in amidst a quite well-off population like most of you.

-I am a critical care trained nurse, specialising in cardiac care.
-I still nurse in coronary care about 20 shifts per year but it is no longer a huge part of my life.
+I am a critical care trained nurse, specialising in cardiac care but I no longer nurse.
 We have a family business & I am also kept busy with the administration for that.
 Together with the homeschooling, our involvement at church and in sporting groups, I am kept very busy.

 I also blog and minister over at https://www.unlockingthegold.com On this website, I have a shop where I sell books, pdf’s etc.